Lima Lima Province, Peru Travel Guide

 Nightclubs in Miraflores and Barranco often stay open until the early morning hours on weekends, extending entertainment options.

 Pay attention to your surroundings, especially when out late.
-Use registered taxis or ride-sharing apps.
-Travel in groups when possible.
+Use registered taxis or ride-hailing-sharing apps.
+Travel in groups where you can.

-From traditional crafts to modern boutiques, Lima has diverse shopping experiences.
+From traditional crafts to modern boutiques, Lima features varied shopping experiences.

-Numerous little art galleries and workshops sell paintings, ceramics, jewelry, and textiles created by local artists.
+Numerous little art galleries and workshops sell paintings, ceramics, jewelry, and fabrics created by local artists.

-Artisan market stalls set up daily or on weekends, with a range of handmade crafts.
+Artisan market stalls set up daily or on weekends, with a range of handcrafted items.

 Bargaining is common in traditional markets but not in fixed-price stores.
 Always check quality, especially for alpaca wool, before buying.